heinc1010/BAMixChecker/README.md

 It’s simple and fast but robust to detect a pair of bam files from same individual with WES, Targeted sequencing dataset.

-And the user can catch the information of swapped or unpaired pairs information as well as the matched pairs information in short time.
+And the user can catch the information of swapped or unpaired pairs information as well as the matched pairs information at a glance.